 Complete the daily health screening:

-After successfully completing the health screening, present your “green badge” as you enter campus buildings to Gator Ambassadors.
 If you fail the health screening, please do not visit campus and stay home.

 Learn more about how daily screening is a useful strategy for preventing and reducing the transmission of COVID-19.